 When you’re lame, you don’t see yourself as a threat.
-But even in a broken condition, a potential king is seen as a challenge by others.
+But even in a broken condition, others see a potential king as a challenge.
 It was the same with Mephibosheth.
 As someone of royal lineage, even a lame heir might be a threat to a rival king.
 So the boy’s nurse took him far away to hide.

 I love the name of the place they hid him away: LO DEBAR.

 That name meant “land of nothing.”
 That’s exactly where I felt God was hiding me away after I’d been dropped.
-Lo Debar was my seat in the second row, left side.
+Lo Debar was my seat in the second row, on the left side.

 My answer came one Sunday when we were observing Communion.
 God reminded me of the significance of Jesus breaking the bread.
 Breaking means tearing, ripping it apart.
 That was exactly what God was doing to me.